 I’ve tried many inexpensive felt sole wading shoes, and the ones that impressed me the most are by Frogg Toggs.
 These fulfill the need for a good grip on slippery surfaces without making a hole in your pocket.

 The exterior is all PVC mesh which is both light and robust.
 The heel, however, features a nylon cover for added protection.
 The ankle collar is also padded and has a suitable height for subtle support and mobility.
+Hence provide the best traction in cold water.

 You will like the fact these wading boots felt soles are replaceable.
 Since felt wading shoes tend to wear out very quickly, this is a very thoughtful specification.